utshomax/postman-docs/src/pages/docs/getting-started/basics/about-vs-code-extension.md

 * Edit and send requests from a workspace's request history.
 * Create cookies and send them with requests.
 * Create and manage collections and environments.
+* Run a collection's requests in a sequence using the Collection Runner.
 * Troubleshoot API requests in the Postman Console.

 > The Postman VS Code extension is in beta.